Analysis: What history says about Seahawks’ No. 5 pick in NFL draft

 One, Tagovailoa, is obviously still young, entering his fourth season in 2023.

-But the other six can all be fairly assessed — Greg Cook (1969, Bengals), Pete Beatherd (1964, Detroit), Mark Sanchez (2009, Jets), Jim McMahon (1982, Bears), Kerry Collins (1995, Carolina), and Craig Morton (1965, Dallas).
+But the other six can all be fairly assessed — Greg Cook (1969, Bengals), Pete Beatherd (1964, Detroit), Mark Sanchez (2009, Jets), Jim McMahon (1982, Bears), Kerry Collins (1995, Carolina) and Craig Morton (1965, Dallas).

-Three of those, Collins, McMahon and Morton, led teams to Super Bowls and one — McMahon — to a win.
+Three of those, Collins, McMahon and Morton led teams to Super Bowls and one — McMahon — to a win.

-But Collins helmed the Giants to a Super Bowl only after being released by Carolina, and Morton lost his job to Roger Staubach the year after starting for Dallas in Super Bowl V, later ending up in Denver and leading the Broncos to Super Bowl VII, where he threw four interceptions before being pulled in a 27-10 loss.
+But Collins helmed the Giants to a Super Bowl only after being released by Carolina, and Morton lost his job to Roger Staubach the year after starting for Dallas in Super Bowl V, later ending up in Denver and leading the Broncos to Super Bowl XII, where he threw four interceptions before being pulled in a 27-10 loss.

 McMahon quarterbacked the famous 1985 Bears to a Super Bowl title before injuries helped derail his career.